The surging trends of dating sites and apps are worth analyzing. Not to judge or shame anyone, but to understand them and ourselves better.

 Instead of debating whether it's morally right or wrong, we need to address the issue of safety.
 Once you've compiled a list of possible matches interested in talking to you and you do some research.
 While some male users talk about the implication of getting intimate with the women in the trips, there’s nothing explicit about on the site or the agreements.
 That's the tricky part.
 It's no secret that, historically speaking, a lot of men feel entitled to a woman's body.

-When the male users talk about the implicit tones of the encounter and their expectations of it, it's hard to evade the question of consent and the possibility that you might end up feeling pressured to do something you don’t want to do because he "paid for it."
+When the male users talk about the implicit tones of the encounter and their expectations of it, it's hard to evade the question of consent and the possibility that you might end up feeling pressured to do something you don’t want to just because he "paid for it."
 Society tends to shame women, instead of asking questions about the system that surrounds them.

 The surging trends of dating sites and apps are worth analyzing, not to judge or shame anyone, but to understand them and ourselves better.
 A TV show like The Girlfriend Experience can help us see these topics in a new light, with a critical but compassionate treatment.
 Showing us complex human beings instead of "whores and perverts" or "gold diggers and sugar daddies.”
 Technology brings these opportunities closer, and we no longer need to watch beautiful actors living risky fictional lives: those lives are ours, and we need to take a look at all the implications of living it fully.